Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 <details>
   <summary>Click to see instructions</summary>

-1. Download the latest version of Chroma Technology 2
+1. Install the latest version of Chroma Technology 2
 2. Update Forge to the latest version
 3. Update FerriteCore and Just Enough Items to their latest versions
 4. Remove Halogen (Sodium Reforged)